AustinCodingAcademy/wordpress-gitbook/07Lesson.md

 7. move the old website into the old director folder
 8. move the new website directory contents into the main directory.

+# Project
+Buy hosting and set up a website and migrate a website to your hosting. it can be on a sub domain if you already have one.

 {% include "/footer.md" %}